-“Road rage” is a termed coined by a television news station in response to several incidents of freeway shootings in the 1990s.
+“Road rage” is a term that was coined in the 1990s by a television news station in response to several incidents of freeway shootings.
 Many have expanded the term to encompass all forms of aggressive driving.

 Aggressive driving and road rage are serious problems.
-According to data from the NHTSA and Auto Vantage auto club, 66 percent of traffic fatalities are attributable to aggressive driving.
-This data also shows that 37 percent of all road rage incidents involve a firearm.
-Aggressive driving often begets aggression in response, leading to further danger of auto accidents.
-Half of drivers survey replied that when they are victims of aggressive driving, they respond with aggressive actions of their own.
+According to NHTSA and Auto Vantage auto club data, 66% of traffic fatalities are attributable to aggressive driving.
+This data also shows that 37% of all road rage incidents involve firearms.

 People can take some steps to help protect themselves from aggressive drivers and prevent road rage incidents, including:

-- Not reacting to other drivers’ aggressive behaviors in manners that could be seen as threatening, such as braking suddenly, honking the horn or using obscene gestures
+- Avoid reacting to aggressive behaviors in manners that could be seen as threatening, such as braking suddenly, honking the horn, or using obscene gestures